 OUR PREVIOUS productions

-In the fall of 1883, one hundred and thirty-eight years ago, Chester Arthur was the U.S. President.
-There were thirty-eight stars on the American flag.
-We were eighteen years out from the Civil War, enjoying a rare decade of peace.
+In the fall of 1883, Chester Arthur was the U.S. President.
+There were 38 stars on the American flag.
+We were 18 years out from the Civil War, enjoying a rare decade of peace.
 The Brooklyn Bridge was opened for traffic following ten years of construction.
 The first woman was hired for a position in the federal civil service.
 The Supreme Court rolled back the 1875 Civil Rights Act, allowing businesses to discriminate on the basis of race when hiring.
 Sojourner Truth, abolitionist and black civil rights advocate died; so did Alexander Stephens, the first and only Vice-President of the Confederate States of America.
 Despite the fact that this period is known as “The Gilded Age”, known for its excess and displays of wealth, the nation as a whole was in the middle of a three year depression.

 Belmont Abbey College was seven years old, having been founded in April 1876 by monks sent from St. Vincent Archabbey in Pennsylvania.
 They arrived by train in Garabaldi, as Belmont was then known, and were taken by wagon to a frame house on what had been the Caldwell Plantation before the Civil War.
 Three students came with them, and classes began the same day.
 During the next several years, the fledgling institution was swept by disease and financial difficulties.